RichKelsey/KV6002website/docs/logging.php.md

 ``log_print()`` may fail to create and write to the log file, depending on file system and web server user permissions.

-A work around is to manually create the ``php.log`` file manually, and changing the permissions.
+A workaround is to manually create the ``php.log`` file manually, and changing the permissions.

 Example commands on a \*nix system would be: